-The only constant on Doll by Doll’s four albums is singer/guitarist Jackie Leven, who began as the leader of a quartet and wound up its only member.
-On the first three LPs, his presence is so commanding — thanks to a deep, rich, expressive voice that leaps into falsetto or descends to an ominous whisper as the moment dictates — that everyone around him takes a back seat.
+The only constant on Doll by Doll’s four albums is Scottish singer/guitarist Jackie Leven, who began as the leader of a quartet and wound up its only member.
+On the first three LPs, his presence is so commanding — thanks to a deep, rich, expressive voice that leaps into falsetto or descends to an ominous whisper as the mood strikes — that everyone around him takes a back seat.
 An impressive but flawed debut, Remember needlessly limits Doll by Doll’s obvious electric strength.
-Although some tracks rock out, the group’s folk roots place song before the performance, occasionally blunting the excitement.
+Although some of the seven tracks rock out, the group’s folk roots place song before the performance, occasionally blunting the excitement.
 A sophisticated work that serves mainly to introduce Leven’s startling voice.
 The six long songs on Revenge of Memory, comprising almost the entirety of Remember, were cleanly recorded at a club show in Sheffield in 1977 and wax from soulful (“Chances”) to Who-like guitar improvisation (“More Than Human”) to an uncanny approximation of that year’s model of Elvis Costello (“Sleeping Partners”).

 After some personnel changes, a reconstituted Doll by Doll made the fine Gypsy Blood.
 With all restraint lifted and the emotional intensity cranked up high, tunes like “The Human Face” and “Teenage Lightning” are simply magnificent — crystal clear, intricately arranged and full of rock fire.
 Leven’s voice and poetic lyrics invest the record with dramatic grandeur.
 A bit overblown, but a real stunner.